-St. Thomas’s classroom capacity is 20 students.
+St. Thomas’s typical class size is approximately 20-22 students.
 Our faculty and staff truly know each individual child and create a learning environment that maintains the delicate balance of challenge and joy in learning.

 We enroll students into grades one thru six based on attrition.
 So while Kindergarten is our largest entry point, we do often enroll students into other grade levels.